zk-org/zk-nvim/README.md

 })
 ```

-## Troubleshooting
+## Troubleshooting With a Minimal Config

 If there are issues, you can test with a minimal config to rule out other
 players.

 Make a new directory, `init-zk` and make a fresh zk notebook.
+The structure of
-The structure of `init-zk` should look as follows:
+`init-zk` should look as follows:

 ```text
 .